Squirrel Pest Control

 Breeding squirrels will nest together, which is late winter and late summer, giving birth mainly in spring.
 Baby squirrels or kittens (kits) will stay in the nest until they fully grow and fend for themselves against predators.

 Squirrels will nest in a drey, a large pile of leaves and twigs that they can hide in together in winter to keep warm.
-When tree branches are close to your home, squirrels gain easy access to hop up on the roof and find creative ways into your home.
-Oftentimes, in attics, we find litters of baby squirrels.
-Attics are a safe space for nesting mother squirrels, but this becomes a major problem if your attic is crawling with kits, who aren’t even big enough to leave for at least four months.
-Seeing an adult squirrel running back and forth on your roof is a warning sign that squirrel activity may have made its way into your home.
+When tree branches are close to your home, squirrels can easily hop up on the roof and find creative ways into your home.
+Oftentimes, in attics, we find a litter of baby squirrels.
+Attics are a safe space for nesting mother squirrels, but this becomes a major problem if your attic crawls with kits, who aren’t even big enough to leave for at least four months.
+Seeing an adult squirrel running back and forth on your roof is a warning sign that squirrel activity may have entered your home.
 (She might be going in and out of your attic with food for her young kits.)
 If you have a squirrel infestation, it becomes a very unsanitary situation quickly.

 Living in the Trees

-A fox squirrel ranges in a vary of colors are the largest in size of tree squirrels.
-They weigh up to one and a half pounds and a length of fifteen inches.
+A fox squirrel ranges in various colors are the largest in size of tree squirrels.
+They weigh up to one and a half pounds and have a length of fifteen inches.
 The lifespan of a fox squirrel is anywhere from eight to twelve years, with females living longer than males.
 The oldest living fox squirrel was eighteen years old.